 These proceedings should do much to promote and strengthen the relationship between the disciplines of conservation and archaeology.

-Related Getty Conservation Institute Projects: Research on the Conservation of Photographs, and Preservation of Photographs and Photograph Collections.
+Related Getty Conservation Institute Projects: Photographic Processes Research and Preservation of Photographs and Photograph Collections.